NIFTI-Imaging/nifti_clib/README.md

 directory   | description
 ------------|-------------
-examples    | directory containing sample code using nifti reference library `real_easy` | code snippets to read nifti-1 files, not using nifti ref. lib.
+`real_easy` | simple code snippets, some using ref. libs., some not

 ## Other directories